Refreshed and updated April 1, 2026.

 - Detects AI-generated content containing sensitive info before it leaves your environment

-No agents.
-No rules.
-No maintenance overhead.
-Just smart, autonomous data protection that thinks the way your users do—and stops the risks they don’t see coming.
+We do it all without agents, rule-setting headaches or maintenance overhead.
+Just smart, autonomous data protection that thinks the way your users do — and stops the risks they don’t see coming.

-Book a demo and see how Concentric AI keeps your generative AI adoption secure, scalable, and under control.
+Book a demo and see how Semantic Intelligence keeps your generative AI adoption secure, scalable, and under control.